akers7315/aurora-python-deeplearning/README.md

 # aurora-python-deeplearning
-Using aurora database with python to train a model
+Using amazon aurora database with python to train a model